moondotlab/edgex-golang-sdk/README.md

-# EdgeX Golang SDK
+# edgeX Golang SDK

-A Go SDK for interacting with the EdgeX Exchange API.
+A Go SDK for interacting with the edgeX Exchange API.

 ## Installation